 If you have an unestablished brand, or a brand without a focused direction, you need to find your focus.
 Your passion.
 If you see a bit of yourself in this quadrant, but then a bit of yourself in others, that’s okay at the start.
 But be aware that you must prioritize.
 If you need to blend two adjacent quadrants, go for it!
 While it’s not impossible to blend opposing ones, it is much more difficult.
 Your marketing will go more smoothly and naturally if you can pinpoint one specific area (even if it’s between two quadrants) on the wheel.

 Whether you are using the “like attracts like” tactic or the “opposites attract” tactic, you need to blend voices if you have too many.
 My first suggestion is to take the test, because then you will have a clear outline of what’s important to you.

 If you have an unaligned personal vision and business model, you must first determine which need you are serving.
 Remember, we start with a need, then validate the corresponding belief, which is outlined in the belief quadrant on the wheel.
 The need, the belief, the question, and your product or service are all inextricably intertwined underneath the umbrella of your brand.

-A final thought: What happens when your brand and voice don’t quite line up?
+What happens when your brand and voice don’t quite line up?
 When your own core beliefs don’t match the core message of your brand?
 After all, it’s not important for only your clients to trust your brand.
-You need to believe in it, too.
+You need to believe in it too.
 In this case, I suggest listing out the top values of your tribe as well as your own top values.
 Where do they fall?
 Are they in the same quadrant?
 Where are the core beliefs?
-Wherever you and your tribe’s core beliefs diverge, as yourself how you can solve the problem.
+Wherever you and your tribe’s core beliefs diverge, ask yourself how you can solve that problem.
 Do you need to streamline your focus?
 Can you use your differences to create an “opposites attract” scenario?
 Try out this exercise to determine if incongruent voices are an issue for you: